 Although the course will inevitably include references to book history and production as a context, the focus will be on deciphering and transcribing various kinds of hands (or, in the case of print, fonts).
 A solid grasp of Italian (at least intermediate level) is required.
-Postgraduate students are especially welcome, but the course is also open to researchers who wish to develop their facility with original Italian sources.
+The course is directed at postgraduate students, but it is also open to researchers who wish to develop their facility with original Italian sources.
 The course – which is open to both Warwick and external participants – will largely rely on homework transcription exercises, to be discussed in class along with other texts.
 The module will culminate in an informal test.

-The course will have its first class on Thursday 8th October and will finish on Thursday 10th December.
-It will meet (via Microsoft Teams) for approximately 1.5 hours a week, with a break expected on the 12th November (reading week).
-Students not enrolled in the Renaissance Centre pay £25 per course at the beginning of term.
+The course will have its first class on TBC and will finish on TBC.
+It will meet (via Microsoft Teams) for approximately 1.5 hours a week, with a break expected on the ???
+November (reading week).
+Students not enrolled in the Renaissance Centre pay £tbc per course at the beginning of term.

 This course does not carry any credits, but participants who pass the end-of-term test will be eligible to receive a certificate attesting that they have completed the course successfully.